 ADD INGREDIENTS: Stir in molasses, creamer, and all the spices.

 COOK AND SERVE: Cook on high heat for 45 minutes.
-Garnish with whipped cream and optionally sprinkle with gingerbread sprinkles and cookies before serving.
+Garnish with whipped cream and optionally sprinkle with gingerbread sprinkles and top with a gingerbread man cookie before serving.
 Enjoy!

 Can I make this in an Instant Pot?